 Primitive parameter data types such as integer, string, boolean, and double, are passed to the API as simple name/value pairs.

-For example, passing an integer value of (5) for a parameter named "foo" would be achieved by including the following in the API call:
+For example, passing the integer "5" for a parameter named "foo" would be achieved by including the following in the API call:

 To pass boolean values, use 0 to indicate false and 1 to indicate true.
 Do not pass the strings "true" or "false".